RAVAGE

 Geoff's Programming notes for RAVAGE:

-Who is Ravage for?
+Who is Ravage designed for?

 • RAVAGE is for intermediate level lifters to maximize hypertrophy using a 6x/week split